 - Goods Receipt

-A second area where OCR can improve warehouse processes is when it comes to loading products for the outbound journey to customers or field workers.
-The loading process typically involves interfacing with third party transport resources, including, drivers, trucks and containers.
-Its important that you capture accurate information for control and visibility of outbound deliveries to customers.
-Some areas where OCR can support the process:
+- Loading and Transport - The loading process typically involves interfacing with third party transport resources including drivers, trucks and containers.
+It’s important that you capture accurate information for control and visibility of outbound deliveries to customers.